Launching and Monitoring Your Vue Site

 Pre-Launch Checklist

-Before deploying to production, verify these items:
+Before deploying to production:

-• Production domain configured and SSL certificate active
+• Production domain configured with SSL certificate

 • robots.txt allows search engine crawlers